Almost there — let's save your idea

 What should businesses look for after vibe coding?

-Look for governance controls, secure data handling, SSO and permissions, version history, publishing options across web and mobile, and a maintainable ownership model that does not depend on one person.
+Look for governance controls, secure data handling, SSO and permissions, version history, web and mobile publishing options, and a maintainable ownership model that does not depend on one person.

 Build the software you actually need.